joaedwar/kcp-glbc/docs/getting_started/tutorial.md

 ## Prerequisites
 - Install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
 - Install Go `1.17` or higher.
 This is the version used in KCP-GLBC as indicated in the [`go.mod`](https://github.com/Kuadrant/kcp-glbc/blob/main/go.mod) file.
-- Install [yq](https://snapcraft.io/install/yq/fedora) command-line YAML processor.
+- Install the [yq](https://snapcraft.io/install/yq/fedora) command-line YAML processor.
 - Have an AWS account, a DNS Zone, and a subdomain of the domain being used.
 You will need this in order to instruct GLBC to make use of your AWS credentials and configuration.